 Jaipur Itinerary Day One

-The best itinerary for the day would be to start with Darshan at Govind Devji Temple, followed by Hawa Mahal, Jantar Mantar, and City Palace.
+The best day one Jaipur itinerary would be to start with Darshan at Govind Devji Temple, followed by Hawa Mahal, Jantar Mantar, and City Palace.
 All these places are within walking distance.
-Johari Bazaar and Bapu Bazaar are the most popular places to shop & are at a walking distance from Hawa Mahal.
-If you like to add more places to visit, you can add Galta Ji temple but you will need an extra 2-2.5 hours including the transit time.
+Johari Bazaar and Bapu Bazaar are the most popular places to shop & are within a walking distance from Hawa Mahal.
+If you like to explore more places, you can add Galta Ji temple but you will need an extra 2-2.5 hours including the transit time.
 I don’t recommend visiting this temple after sunset as you won’t be able to experience its true beauty.